 - (A) General employees, correctional officers and deputy sheriffs hired prior to July 1, 2007, receive an ordinary disability retirement allowance equal to 1.82% of AFC times the number of years of creditable service earned prior to July 1, 2007 and 1.43% for creditable service earned on or after July 1, 2007.
 General employees, correctional officers and deputy sheriffs hired on or after July 1, 2007, receive a retirement allowance equal to 1.43% of AFC times the number of years of creditable service.
 The minimum allowance is equal to 25% of AFC.
 The maximum allowance is equal to one-third of the members AFC.
-No member may receive a benefit in excess of that which they would have received at normal service retirement age.
-General employees, correctional officers and deputy sheriffs who are eligible for a normal service retirement and apply for an ordinary disability retirement may be required by the Board to accept a normal service retirement. - (B) Firefighters and police officers receive an ordinary disability retirement allowance equal to 2.5% of AFC times the number of years of creditable service not in excess of 20 years, and 2% of AFC times the number of years of creditable service in excess of 20 years.
+No member may receive a benefit in excess of that which they would have received at normal service retirement and apply for an ordinary disability retirement may be required by the Board to accept a normal service retirement. - (B) Firefighters and police officers receive an ordinary disability retirement allowance equal to 2.5% of AFC times the number of years of creditable service not in excess of 20 years, and 2% of AFC times the number of years of creditable service in excess of 20 years.
 The minimum retirement allowance for firefighters and police officers for an ordinary disability retirement allowance shall equal 50% of AFC.
 No member may receive a benefit in excess of that which they would have received at normal service retirement age.